Apple Has a Record $250 Billion In Cash, 90% of It Is Banked Overseas

 I'm pretty sure Skype & Nokia mobile weren't purchased by MS using their US based bank account.

-I don't mind paying taxes (Score:5, Interesting)
+I don't mind paying taxes (Score:4, Insightful)

 I don't mind paying my taxes.
 I get a lot in return.
 I mind that corporations doing business in the USA, and other people, don't pay taxes.